 IEEE 802 LMSC subgroup public statements to government bodies

 IEEE 802 LMSC subgroup public statements to government bodies shall not be released without prior approval by an action of the IEEE 802 LMSC subgroup, per the “Approval of an Action” requirements of IEEE 802 LMSC Working Group Policies and Procedures, with a 75% approval threshold.
 Such public statements may proceed unless blocked by a IEEE 802 LMSC vote.
-For public statements not presented for review in a sponsor meeting, IEEE 802 LMSC members shall have a review period of at least five days; if, during that time, a motion to block it is made, release of the public statement will be withheld until a letter ballot of the IEEE 802 LMSC is held to determine if it is approved.
+For public statements not presented for review in an LMSC meeting, IEEE 802 LMSC members shall have a review period of at least five days; if, during that time, a motion to block it is made, release of the public statement will be withheld until a letter ballot of the IEEE 802 LMSC is held to determine if it is approved.

 IEEE 802 LMSC subgroup public statements shall be identified in the first paragraph as the view of only the IEEE 802 LMSC subgroup and shall be issued by the IEEE 802 LMSC subgroup(s) Chair(s) and shall include the IEEE 802 LMSC Chair in the distribution.
 Such public statements shall not bear the IEEE, the IEEE-SA, or IEEE 802 LMSC logos.